-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Corby Distilleries Limited (the "Corporation") will be held at the TSX Broadcast Centre, The Exchange Tower, 130 King Street West, Toronto, Ontario, on Wednesday, November 10, 2010, at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Corby Distilleries Limited (the "Corporation") will be held at the TIFF Bell Lightbox, Reitman Square, 350 King Street West, Toronto, Ontario, in Cinema 4, on Wednesday, November 9, 2011, at 11:00 a.m.
 (Toronto time) for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for the year ended June 30, 2010, together with the report of the auditors thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the auditors of the Corporation for fiscal year 2011 at a remuneration to be fixed by the Board of Directors of the Corporation; and - 4. to transact such other business as may properly be brought before the Meeting and at any adjournments thereof.
+- 1. to receive the consolidated financial statements of the Corporation for the year ended June 30, 2011, together with the report of the auditors thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the auditors of the Corporation for fiscal year 2012 at a remuneration to be fixed by the Board of Directors of the Corporation; and - 4. to transact such other business as may properly be brought before the Meeting and at any adjournments thereof.